-

 A Girl With Abstract Dreams

 I have lived my entire life as a girl with abstract dreams and obscure fascinations.
 I live in color, dream in black and white, write in poetic prose, and speak in metaphors.
 My résumé paints a picture of a quintessential free spirit.
 To those who know me, I am an enigma.
 Can you remember who you were, before the world told you who you should be?
-Charles Bukowski When I was born, the doctors labeled me a hermaphrodite.
-When I was a child, teachers called me an idiot.
-When I was a teenager, I knew that I was indeed different, and it was during this time in my life that…
+Charles Bukowski When I was a child, teachers called me an idiot.
+When I was a teenager, I knew that I was indeed different, and it was during this time in my life that therapists said that I was a child who was gifted.…

 From Ties That Bind To Freedom: How I Escaped The Cycle Of Codependency